brabster/tw-site-mkdocs/docs/posts/2024-08-15-time-travel-change-data-capture/index.md

 )
 ```

-In principle it's a nice, clear solution when you read "null" as "unknown".
+In principle, it's a nice, clear solution when you read "null" as "unknown".
 In practice, I've found it complicates real-world use of the view.
 Anyone using this view will need to remember to handle the null case, or they will get queries that work but produce incorrect results for transactions that are current.
 In other words, a breeding ground for bugs.

 ### Handling null end timestamps

-To provide more intuitive handlng of end timestamps for this kind of common point-in-time query, I can update my view to provide appropriate values.
+To provide a more intuitive handling of end timestamps for this kind of common point-in-time query, I can update my view to provide appropriate values.
 Null in this situation means that there is no known subsequent transaction.
 I can use `COALESCE` to provide an appropriate value in place of null.

 There are several options to make the kind of query I outlined above work intuitively.

-- `CURRENT_TIMESTAMP` inserts the timestamp when the query ran.
+- `CURRENT_TIMESTAMP` inserts the timestamp when the query runs.
 I need to be careful to get the timestamp format correct as I'm depending on string sorting.
-Precision hasn't caused any issues for me, but timezones could present problems.
+Precision hasn't caused any issues for me, but time zones could present problems.
 - As the values are strings, and non-null values will start with a number, I could use a string like `unknown` to represent those values with correct ordering.
 This approach could cause problems if users need to parse and compute with the timestamp values.
 - I could choose a fixed, valid timestamp value in the far future.

 I'm not sure which is "best", but I think I would try the "unknown" value next time.
-It seems least likely to cause confusion and will break if anyone tried to inappropriately parse it as a meaningful timestamp.
+It seems least likely to confuse and will break if anyone tried to inappropriately parse it as a meaningful timestamp.
 Let's give it a try.

 ```sql title="A less error-prone view of end timestamps"
 CREATE OR REPLACE VIEW orders_windowed AS